-On November 17th, Crystal Palace [Women] will welcome London City Lionesses for a league clash that falls on the FA's Women's Weekend initiative, which is set to be another landmark moment in the growing popularity of the women’s game.
+This Sunday (November 17th), Crystal Palace Women will welcome London City Lionesses for a league clash as part of the FA's Women's Weekend initiative, which is set to be another landmark moment in the growing popularity of the women’s game.

 The weekend falls during the men’s international break.
-Therefore, Eagles missing the Selhurst Park buzz that weekend can get their red and blue stripes of south London fix by heading down to Hayes Lane, the home of Bromley FC, to see how our women's team fare in their 2pm kick-off.
+Therefore, Eagles missing Selhurst Park that weekend can get their red and blue fix by heading down to Hayes Lane, the home of Bromley F.C., to see how our women's team fare in their 2pm kick-off.

-Dean Davenport's side are in good form having won their last two games against Lewes and Leicester City, respectively.
+Dean Davenport's side are in good form having won three of their last six games.
 The Crystal Palace programme caught up with one of the team's new summer signings, Leeta Rutherford, earlier in the season.
 Read the central midfielder's column below (but first check out Rutherford's screamer from the win over the Foxes!).

 Right, over to Leeta in her own words:

 I was delighted to join Crystal Palace this summer, at an exciting time in the club’s growth on and off the pitch.
 I really do feel like this could be a superb season for the team.